TheWolds/HK-TorB/README.md

 # Tor Browser Button add-on files (Windows) by HOAKHUYA
 - Original: https://github.com/jeremy-jr-benthum/tor-button/releases
 ## Changes & Update (Best configuration for performance)
-- tor 0.4.3.6 (2020-07-09)
-- Please extract all files, `tor.exe` must available at `C:\TOR\tor.exe` after extract.
-### old changes
-- tor 0.4.3.5 (2020-06-13)
+- tor 0.4.1.6 (2019-11-15)
-- geoip - lasest
+- geoip (2019-10-08)
-- geoip6 - lasest
+- geoip6
-- torrc - lasest
+- torrc
 ## Usage:
-- Download all files, create new folder `C:\TOR` and extract all file to this directory
+- Download all files, create new folder `C:\win` and copy all file to this directory
-- Download extension for chrome : https://chrome.google.com/webstore/detail/browse-with-onion/hfddekpiekhlkkgeaobcdkeonpkinipo
-- Open that extension , modified textarea to `*.torproject.org*,*.ipleak.net*,*.onion*,*bbs.hoakhuya.com*` then close that modal.
-- Run `TOR Launcher.exe` x64 (hidden launcher) - Virustotal : 3/70
+- Run `TOR Launcher.exe` (hidden launcher) - Virustotal : 3/70
-- OR `run.bat` for GUI launcher , and wait until 100%
+- OR `run.bat` for GUI launcher
-- Final step! back to run extension, click the connect icon to blind TOR to browser..
 ### Using Hidden Launcher:
 - Re-launch (`TOR Launcher.exe`) to change tor identity
 - Using task manager to kill `tor.exe` and `node.exe` for exit tor.